adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 > ![Xcode deeplink app url config](../Assets/edge-send-event-tutorial/xcode-deeplink-app-url-config.jpg)
 > Please note that there is still code on the application side that is required for the app to respond to deep links; see the [guide on adding Assurance to your app](https://aep-sdks.gitbook.io/docs/foundation-extensions/adobe-experience-platform-assurance#add-the-aep-assurance-extension-to-your-app).
 For general implementation recommendations and best practices, see Apple's guide on [Defining a custom URL scheme for your app](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app)

 </p></details>

-When presented with this window, the new Assurance session is created, and it is now possible to connect the app to your Assurance session.
+When presented with this window, your new Assurance session is ready to go, and it is now possible to connect the app to the session.
 <img src="../Assets/edge-send-event-tutorial/assurance-create-session-qr.png" alt="Creating a new session in Assurance step 3 - QR code" width="400"/>
 <img src="../Assets/edge-send-event-tutorial/assurance-create-session-link.png" alt="Creating a new session in Assurance step 3 - Session link" width="400"/>